How To Keep Your House Clean & Organized

 Sticking to routines can be tough, especially when it comes to cleaning your home.
 Sometimes even the smallest messes can feel overwhelming to tackle, but we have found that checklists are great tools for keeping your home organized throughout the week.

 To avoid feeling overwhelmed by housework, we suggest that you break your cleaning tasks into manageable pieces.
-Having a checklist of cleaning tasks to do on a daily vs weekly basis will not only help you stick to a routine, but it will also make it easier for you to stay motivated!
+Having a checklist of cleaning tasks to do on a daily, weekly, or monthly basis will not only help you stick to a routine, but it will also make it easier for you to stay motivated!

 Getting Prepared to Clean Your Home